Industrials Sector Trading Strategy (Backtest And Example)

 As the name implies, this sector covers different industries that make use of heavy equipment and involves high-level engineering.

-In this article, we discuss what kind of stocks that are within the industrials sector and how you can trade them.
-Unfortunately, in the industrials sector it is a lot harder to find profitable trading strategies than the broader indices like S&P 500 or Nasdaq 100.
+In this article, we discuss what kinds of stocks are within the industrial sector and how you can trade them.
+Unfortunately, in the industrials sector, it is a lot harder to find profitable trading strategies than the broader indices like S&P 500 or Nasdaq 100.

 What is the S&P Industrials sector?